 The Fletcher Munson Curve is the first of several measurements that came to be called equal-loudness contours.
 These contours are visual diagrams displaying the effect that loudness and frequency has on human hearing.

 With all of the focus on the frequency response of diaphragms and mechanisms that reproduce sound, such as speakers and acoustic environments, nobody considered the biological organs that perceive sound.
-Harvey Fletcher considered the problem on a higher order and measured the influence the human ear has on perceiving volume, pitch, and the relative loudness level of each frequency range compared to one another.
+The aforenamed scientists considered the problem on a higher order and measured the influence the human ear has on perceiving volume, pitch, and the relative loudness level of each frequency range compared to one another.
 He then launched one of the earliest studies in psychoacoustics ever.

-It all began when Harvey Fletcher and Wilden A. Munson published their seminal paper in the Journal of the Acoustic Society of America entitled "Loudness, its definition, measurement and calculation."
+It all began when lead researcher Harvey Fletcher and Wilden A. Munson published their seminal paper in the Journal of the Acoustic Society of America entitled "Loudness, its definition, measurement and calculation."

 Harvey Fletcher, an American physicist born on September 11, 1884 and perished on July 23, 1981, had an illustrious career in acoustics, music, television, and many other scientific and engineering disciplines.
 Among his achievements:

-In their paper, Fletcher and Munson developed the concept of what came to be known as the equal-loudness contour, a grouping of which the Fletcher Munson curve is but one sub-set.
+In their paper, the acoustic research duo developed the concept of what came to be known as the equal-loudness contour, a grouping in which their original curve is but one sub-set.
 The two are commonly and incorrectly used as synonymous.